 THORNTON-LE-STREET – Torentum, Torentone; Thorneton in Strata; Thornton in the Strete

 On our introductory training day at the County Records Office we were shown a box with many Medieval Latin deeds for Thornton le Street.
 Fortunately, one of our attendees was Mary Irwin who volunteered the information that on Wednesday evenings a group met at the Record Office to translate Latin documents.
-She subsequently approached the group who were nearing the end of a major piece of translation, and they agreed to take on the task of making the deeds accessible and understandable.
+The group agreed to take on the task of making the deeds accessible and understandable.
 The first challenge was to decipher the handwriting, and the abbreviations, of the medieval scribes, and then the Latin had to be translated into English.
 It is quite amazing to see the original documents, given that the earliest one with a date is from 1308, and a small number obviously predate that one but have no evident date in the text.
 The deciphering of the documents is a collaborative effort, under skilled guidance, and all levels of ability in both palaeography and Latin are welcome.
-The Record Office has copied all the documents, and we work on either computer screen or print-off copy of the texts.
 However dim your recollection of Latin may be, if you would like to get to grips with life in Medieval Thornton le Street, or simply want to develop your skills so that you can tackle other sources, get in touch and you can be sure of a warm welcome from a very helpful and friendly group of people.
 The most interesting element of the exercise is the piecing together of the network of families who are either involved in the inheritance or acquisition of land and the ‘capital messuage’ of Thornton le Street (almost certainly the Old Hall or its predecessor), and the names and locations of of the witnesses.
-We hope to eventually produce some kind of ‘family tree’ of the people named, and to discover more about the village farmland, pasture and mill: 10 documents completed, only some 50+ to go!
-Examples of the original documents, with translation, will be placed on our web-site, and all the documents made available through the NYCCRO catalogue
+We hope to eventually produce some kind of ‘family tree’ of the people named, and to discover more about the village farmland, pasture and mill.
+For the Latin original, translation and English please search under our resources heading.
+The documents will also be made available through the NYCCRO catalogue

 NYCRO Records Office

-The transcription group are working with the North Yorkshire County Records Office (NYCRO) to transcribe indexes and documents which have been identified as useful to the TLS History Group and also of benefit to NYCRO for making information more widely available.
+The Thornton-le-Street History Group “transcription group” are working with the North Yorkshire County Records Office (NYCRO) to transcribe indexes and documents which have been identified as useful to the TLS History Group and also of benefit to NYCRO for making information more widely available.